elfrances/esp32SkelApp/README.md

 # BLE Peripheral Feature

-**esp32SkelApp** operates as a BLE peripheral device that advertises itself under the name "SKELAPP-NNNN", where NNNN are four hex digits derived from the serial number of the device.
+**SkelApp** operates as a BLE peripheral device that advertises itself under the name "SKELAPP-NNNN", where NNNN are four hex digits derived from the serial number of the device.

 It advertises the following BLE services: